juliesymons/juliesymons/GettingStarted.md

 **cct-sandbox** - This library contains unstable CCT libraries for applications including signal processing and computer vision.

 **cogdebugger** - This is a UI Wrapper for debugging CCT applications.
-Allows developer to visualize the compute graph, viewing the fields, step through the inputs.
-The debugger is part of the cct-core library, but the package is imported separately as `cogdebugger`.
+It allows developers to visualize the compute graph, inspect the fields, and step through the compute graph.
+The visual debugger is part of the cct-core library, but the package is imported separately as `cogdebugger`.

 ## Abstractions